jfhbrook/susitna/adrs/007-type-semantics.md

 #### Python

-Python generally allows implicitly converting booleans to integers and integers to floats.
+Python generally allows implicitly casting booleans to integers and integers to floats.
 Its booleans cast to `0` for False and `1` for True.
 However, it will not cast non-string values to strings.